Policy Forum for Wales

 • where candidates take their assessments in future and how assessment is controlled

-It will also be an opportunity to explore key priorities for support and guidance for education practitioners, parents and students in ethical use of AI in education.
-We expect discussion on expectations, tools and guidance available, and what is needed from policymakers to support the effective use of AI in curriculum design to enhance lesson content, increase student engagement and provide students with the necessary skills for the future workplace.
+It was also an opportunity to explore key priorities for support and guidance for education practitioners, parents and students in ethical use of AI in education.
+We expected discussion on expectations, tools and guidance available, and what is needed from policymakers to support the effective use of AI in curriculum design to enhance lesson content, increase student engagement and provide students with the necessary skills for the future workplace.

-Delegates will look at key challenges highlighted in the Joint Council for Qualification’s guidance on AI Use in Assessments published in February 2024, with discussion on how to recognise the use of AI, preventing misuse and limiting false accusations, and addressing educational inequality due to lack of access to technology.
+Delegates looked at key challenges highlighted in the Joint Council for Qualification’s guidance on AI Use in Assessments published in February 2024, with discussion on how to recognise the use of AI, preventing misuse and limiting false accusations, and addressing educational inequality due to lack of access to technology.

-Further sessions will consider the potential of AI as a teacher aid, and the prospects for reducing workload and widening opportunities for continued professional development.
+Further sessions considered the potential of AI as a teacher aid, and prospects for reducing workload and widening opportunities for continued professional development.

-We are pleased to be able to include keynote sessions with: Lloyd Hopkin, Deputy Director, Curriculum and Assessment, Welsh Government; Dean Seabrook, Senior Qualifications Manager, Qualifications Wales; and Ben Newby, Executive Director, Digital and Transformation, WJEC.
+Keynote speakers who have agreed to take part include: Lloyd Hopkin, Deputy Director, Curriculum and Assessment, Welsh Government; Dean Seabrook, Senior Qualifications Manager, Qualifications Wales; and Ben Newby, Executive Director, Digital and Transformation, WJEC.
+We are re-confirming the availability of speakers in the UK pre-election period.

 • AI and the Curriculum for Wales: